kptdev/kpt/docs/tutorials/update-a-local-package.md

 	kpt update cockroachdb@v1.1.0
 	git diff cockroachdb/

-  The updates are unstaged and must be committed.
+  The updates have not been staged by kpt.

 ## Updating merging remote changes with local changes